are you up for doing something different? we

 our "retro" handbag - your

 way - and we'll exhibit it for all to see at the Fair!
 This year's bag is from the 1925 publication "Clark's O.N.T.
 Book No. 23—100 Designs for Bags".
-It's about drawstring, tassels, and netting!
-There are a couple of rules:
+Our bag is called "Hiking Knapsack".
+Ladies went

 bead it, weave it, felt it, quilt it, sew it...Let